 Minimal sedation is a minimally depressed level of consciousness during which you respond normally to touch and verbal command.
 It is most often produced by an orally administered drug that you take before a procedure.
 During the procedure you will be relaxed but will remain responsive and remember the procedure.

 Minimal and moderate sedation can be administered by many general dentists, but deep sedation and general anesthesia may only be administered by a medical anesthesiologist or a certified dental specialist with extensive anesthesia training.
-At Kelowna Oral & Facial Surgery, general anesthesia is always administered by an anesthesiologist licensed with the Royal College of Physicians and Surgeons, and fully trained in all levels of monitoring and life support.
+At Kelowna Oral & Facial Surgery, general anesthesia is always administered by an anesthesiologist who is fully trained in all levels of monitoring and life support.